Alone Time is such a simple thing to implement but has huge gains for our kids. As a

 Deck of cards (to practice shuffle and deal, solitaire, or magic tricks)

-U magnet with small objects
+U magnet with small objects or magnet scene sets

 Sketch pad and pencils, Books